-Confidentiality: During all stages of research misconduct proceedings, including allegations, inquiry and investigation stages, confidentiality of both those who, in good faith, report suspected research misconduct and of the accused will be protected to the greatest extent possible and limited to those who need to know, consistent with a fair research misconduct proceeding, and as allowed by law.
+Confidentiality: During all stages of research misconduct proceedings, including during allegations, inquiry, and investigation stages, confidentiality of both those who, in good faith, report suspected research misconduct and of the respondent (the individual(s) accused of research misconduct) will be protected to the greatest extent possible.
+Availability of information will be limited to those who need to know, consistent with a fair research misconduct proceeding, and as allowed by law.
 Except as may otherwise be proscribed under applicable law, confidentiality shall be maintained for any records or information from which research subjects might be identified, and disclosure is limited to those who have a need to know to carry out a research misconduct proceeding.